 Were you fired for making a complaint at work?
 Were you retaliated against for taking FMLA leave?
 Are women in your office paid less than men?

-Were you denied state-enforced breaks and rest periods at work?
-Were your wages withheld for any reason?
-Issues such as these fall under New York’s wage and hour laws.
-Violations of this nature are cause for legal action, and at The Russell Friedman Law Group, LLP, we are here to help you seek the best possible results for your unique case.
-Our New York employment law attorneys are well-versed in a variety of employee issues and regularly assist clients with cases involving employee rights and protections violations.
+Violations of this nature are cause for legal action, and at The Russell Friedman Law Group, LLP, we’re here to help you seek the best possible results for your unique case.
+Our New York employment law attorneys are well-versed in a variety of employee issues and regularly assist clients with cases involving employee rights violations.

 We focus our employment law practice on the following areas:

 - Discrimination - Retaliation